What does Irene mean?

 Irene has 1 masculine form: Irenio.

-Below is a graphed analysis of the popularity of the girl name Irene and corresponding names.
-Prominent varying forms of Irene (#668 the previous year) rated in the Top 1000 are Rene, Rena, Ira and Irena.
-Usage of these girl names reached its highest during 1880-1889 and has become significantly lower since, with the forms Irene, Rene, Rena and Ira becoming less in vogue.
-(2014 Birth Statistics)
+Below is a graphed analysis of the popularity of Irene and corresponding names.
+Rene, Rena, Ira and Irena are the prominent varying forms of Irene (#668 the previous year).
+Usage of these girl names reached its highest during 1880-1889 (usage of 0.4628%) and has become significantly lower since (usage 0.0664%, down 85.7%), with the forms Irene, Ira, Rene and Rena becoming less in vogue.
+(Top 1000 Baby Names Records, 2014)